ravikishore-m/secure-ecommerce-infra/docs/bootstrap.md

 ## Terraform Bootstrap & Remote State

-All backend prerequisites (state buckets, artifact store, lock table, GitHub OIDC, and deployer roles) are codified in `base-infrastructure-bootstrap/terraform/bootstrap`.
+All backend prerequisites (object-locked state buckets, artifact store, GitHub OIDC, and deployer roles) are codified in `base-infrastructure-bootstrap/terraform/bootstrap`.
 You no longer need to create buckets or roles by hand—just run Terraform once per shared-services account.

 ### 1. Apply the bootstrap stack
 ```bash